jmnelmar/100_Days_of_code/100_Days_of_code/Python/Day-26/NATO_Alphabet/README.md

 ## NATO Phonetic project

-The NATO phonetic alphabet is a Spelling Alphabet, a set of words used instead of letters in oral communication (i.e. over the phone or military radio).
-Each word ("code word") stands for its initial letter (alphabetical "symbol").
-The 26 code words in the NATO phonetic alphabet are assigned to the 26 letters of the English alphabet in alphabetical order as follows:
+###The NATO phonetic alphabet is a Spelling Alphabet, a set of words used instead of letters in oral communication (i.e. over the phone or military radio).
+Each ###word ("code word") stands for its initial letter (alphabetical "symbol").
+The 26 code words in the NATO phonetic alphabet are assigned to the 26 letters of the ##@English alphabet in alphabetical order as follows:

 ![](images/NATO-Alphabet.jpg)